ealdorman/our-bible-api/README.md

 Run `npm run dev`.

 If it's your first time running the API, bible data will be added to your database.
-This may take a while -- a few minutes on a decent machine with decent internet.
+This may take a few minutes.

 API endpoints will be exposed at `localhost:3006`.